Vision Statement:

 When not playing the bassoon, you can find them playing with their two cats Spammy and Poppyseed with their wife, Krista.

-As a bassoonist, they advocate for more inclusion of chamber music and new music as viable respected forms of music.
-One of his biggest goals as a performer is to help bring to the forefront the music of traditionally underrepresented groups and give their talents the recognition they deserve- especially those who are non-binary or neurodivergent, as they can best speak to those experiences.
+As a bassoonist/contrabassoonist, they advocate for more inclusion of chamber music and new music as viable respected forms of music.
+One of their biggest goals as a performer is to help bring to the forefront the music of traditionally underrepresented groups and give their talents the recognition they deserve.
+Especially those who are non-binary or neurodivergent, as they can best speak to those experiences.

-In their free time, James enjoys walking their cat Vanessa and baking for their partner Telly.
+In their free time, James enjoys spending time with their two tortishell cats Vanessa & Monkey, and baking for their partner Telly.

 Fun fact: In high school James was in a punk-rock cover band on bassoon/ukulele!